When Fractional CMO is the right call

 -

-Team leadership need: If the primary gap is managing marketers, building process, and increasing output quality, a VP can create the right cadence.
+Team leadership need: If the primary gap is managing marketers, building process, and raising output quality, a VP can set the right rhythm.

 -